EEHA Course – Electrical Equipment In Hazardous Areas DARWIN

 Further training pathways from this qualification include but are not limited to Certificate IV in Hazardous Areas Electrical

-Job roles associated with this EEHA qualification relate to instrumentation, manufacturing and process control.
+Job roles associated with EEHA (Electrical Equipment in Hazardous Areas) relate to instrumentation, manufacturing and process control.
 Possible job titles and roles relevant to this qualification include:

 - Instrument Fitter